 Paypal, an online money transfer company, mistakenly credited a man with $ 92,233,720,368,547,800.
 This mistake made him the richest man in the world.

-73. Scientists have used ‘artificial nerves’ to allow the prosthetic hand to feel touch.
+73. Scientists have used ‘artificial nerves’ to allow the prosthetic hand to feel the touch

 Scientists at MIT have created a battery that harvests energy from body heat.
 They say it could lead to mobile phones that will charge themselves while in your pocket.